JAlbertCode/prompt-marketplace/README.md

 This will allow the application to function using localStorage instead of requiring a database connection.

+## Migration to Supabase

+PromptFlow has been migrated from Neon/Prisma to Supabase for its database and authentication needs.
+The migration includes:

+- Replacing Prisma with Supabase client for database operations
+- Moving from NextAuth to Supabase Auth for authentication
+- Converting database schema to follow Supabase conventions
+- Updated credit system to use the new Supabase tables

+Detailed information about the migration is included in the sections below.

 ## Development Tips

 ### Environment Setup